Biden campaign releases ad attacking Trump over abortion

 Since the nation's highest court overturned Roe, Democrats have found abortion rights to be a winning issue — it helped limit their losses in the 2022 midterm elections, and when it has come up as a ballot measure in states, abortion access has won every time, even in conservative states.
 Seven states, including those considered to be more conservative like Kansas and Ohio, have moved to protect abortion rights since then.

-Florida's Supreme Court also ruled Monday that a ballot measure known as Amendment 4, which would allow abortion until viability, can be on that state's ballot in November.
+Florida's Supreme Court also ruled Monday that a ballot measure known as Amendment 4, which would allow abortion until viability, can be on that state's ballot in November, but it'll require 60% support to pass.

+Mr. Biden never says the word "abortion" in the new ad, referring instead to women's "right to choose."
+A devout Catholic, the president personally opposes abortion but believes women should have access to it.
+His willingness to use the issue for political advantage drew some criticism from the church over the weekend.
+On "Face the Nation," Wilton Cardinal Gregory, of the Archdiocese of Washington, referred to the president as a "cafeteria Catholic," suggesting he "picks and chooses dimensions of the faith to highlight while ignoring or even contradicting other parts."

+However, Right Rev. Marianna Edgar Budde, the Episcopal bishop of Washington, defended Mr. Biden on this point, arguing, "It's also possible to be a practitioner of the faith as a public leader and not require everyone that you lead in your country to be guided by all of the precepts of your faith."

 A CBS News poll conducted in March showed that a majority of voters believe that the overturning of Roe has been bad for the country.